humdrum-tools/humdrum-notation-plugin/index.md

 ```

 The first line loads the <a target="_blank"
-href="http://www.verovio.org">verovio toolkit</a> that is used to convert
+href="http://www.verovio.org">verovio toolkit</a>, which is used to convert
 a Humdrum score into an SVG image, and the second line loads the plugin
 itself.
 If you want to guarantee a stable setup, then copy these two
 javascript files into your website (and update periodically as needed